Fern Britton: Personal life

 Britton's first marriage was to television executive Clive Jones.
 The couple met while Jones was still married and began an affair.
 Britton broke off their affair after a year but Jones turned up on her doorstep two days later, after leaving his wife for her.
-They married on 12 November 1988 in Southsea and have three children together; twin sons and a daughter.
+They married on 12 November 1988 in Southsea and have three children together: twin sons and a daughter.
 Britton and Jones separated in January 1998.
 A year later, Britton began dating celebrity chef Phil Vickery after they met on the set of BBC Two's Ready Steady Cook.
 After her divorce from Jones was finalised, they married in spring 2000.
 They have one daughter together, born 2001.
-In January 2020, Britton in a joint statement with Vickery announced their separation after twenty years of marriage; they divorced later that year.
-She subsequently relocated to Cornwall.
+In January 2020, Britton and Vickery announced their separation after twenty years of marriage.
+Britton subsequently relocated to Cornwall.
 Between 2021 and 2023, Britton was stalked by a man who sent her flowers and stayed in her holiday cottage.
-He was given a ten year restraining order and was banned from entering Cornwall, as well as having to complete 150 hours of unpaid work.
+He was given a ten-year restraining order and was banned from entering Cornwall, as well as having to complete 150 hours of unpaid work.